DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/normal.md

 16. Reassemble the console (don't forget to apply thermal paste!) until you're at the point of putting the metal shield/backplate back in place.
 The modchip will not fit underneath the metal shield/backplate so you will need to cut a strip out of it, how I personally do this is by using regular scissors and cutting out the middle section.
      ![reassemble](../img/normal_img/16.JPG)

-17. Once done, you can fully reassemble the console and your console should now display "No SD Card" when you turn it on normally.
+17. Once done, you can fully reassemble the console and your console should now display `No SD Card` when you turn it on normally.
      ![reassemble-1](../img/normal_img/20.JPG)
      ![reassemble-2](../img/normal_img/21.JPG)
      ![reassemble-3](../img/normal_img/22.JPG)